facebook/hhvm/README.md

 HHVM is an open-source virtual machine designed for executing programs written in [Hack](http://hacklang.org).
 HHVM uses a just-in-time (JIT) compilation approach to achieve superior performance while maintaining amazing development flexibility.

-HHVM should be used together with a webserver like the built in, easy to deploy [Proxygen](https://docs.hhvm.com/hhvm/basic-usage/proxygen), or a [FastCGI](https://docs.hhvm.com/hhvm/advanced-usage/fastCGI)-based webserver on top of nginx or Apache.
+HHVM should be used together with a webserver like the built-in, easy to deploy [Proxygen](https://docs.hhvm.com/hhvm/basic-usage/proxygen), or a [FastCGI](https://docs.hhvm.com/hhvm/advanced-usage/fastCGI)-based web server on top of nginx or Apache.

 ## Installing